Abigail0411/LITA-CAPSTONE-CUSTOMER-DATA-PROJECT/README.md

 A one year average subscription duration suggests that customers tend to stay for a long period.
 This may indicate a strong product market.
 - #### Competitive Positioning:
 Customers subscribing for a year might suggest that they see high quality service indicating that it provides long-term benefits rather than short-term appeal.
-###
+### ii.
+Strategic Recommendations
-Introduce options for longer subscription duration e.g two years at discounted rates to encourage longer commitments.
+- Petal Internet service Provider can ntroduce options for longer subscription duration e.g two years at discounted rates to encourage longer commitments.
+- To maintain or increase to subscription duration years, PISP should ensure continuous infrastructure and features upgrades to optimize internet speed.
+- They can also consider providing semi-annual and quarterly renewal duration options to attract low budget customers allowing them to commit for shorter duration then upgrade to the annual later.
+### iii.
+Conclusion